jmariconda/meteor-reactive-store/README.md

 - ### Utility:

     - #### abstract(path: _String_)
-        - Creates a ReactiveVar-like object with dedicated get/equals/set/delete functions to access/modify the given path in the store.
+        - Creates an ReactiveVar-like object with dedicated functions to access/modify the given path in the store.
         - Created object is cached after the first call, so repeated calls for the same path will always return the same object.
         - Useful if you want to pass around access to a specific field in the store via a simpler interface without having to pass around the store itself.
         - The internal functions of the generated object map like so:
             - get() -> store.get(path)
             - equals(val) -> store.equals(path, val)
+            - exists() -> store.has(path)
             - set(val) -> store.assign(path, val)
             - delete() -> store.delete(path)